contentfree/ms-nfs41-client/README.md

 ### Instructions

-1. Copy or extract all ms-nfs41-client binaries and configuration files into a directory that's convenient for testing.
+1. Copy all the ms-nfs41-client binaries and configuration files listed in the Requirements section above into a directory that's convenient for testing.
 2. Run **vcredist_x*.exe** to install the Visual C++ Redistributable Libraries.
+You may need to [download this from Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) – Use the Visual Studio 2010 (VC++ 10.0) SP1 redistributable.
 3. Double-click on **nfs41_driver.cer** and select 'Install Certificate', then place it in the 'Trusted Root Certificate Authorities' store.
 4. Open a command prompt as Administrator in this directory.
 5. Install the driver and update the registry: